Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 Boot Socks

-If you thought those fuzzy socks were a nice gift – boot socks are waaaay better.
+If you thought those fuzzy Christmas socks were a nice gift – boot socks are waaaay better.

 Just so you know.